 The City Center Municipal Complex is a beautiful 50-acre community park located in the heart of Port Orange.
 The area includes a half-mile walking trail around a lake, fitness trail, gymnasium, amphitheater, skate park, sports complex, Veterans Park and more.

 The park that runs the length of historic downtown Daytona Beach is being transformed.
-When complete in 2022, the Riverfront Esplanade will extend a mile along the Halifax River and include a promenade along the water's edge, running and walking trails, and landscaping designed to encourage relaxation and reflection including water features, shade trees and raised botanical gardens.
+The Riverfront Esplanade extends a mile along the Halifax River and includes a promenade along the water's edge, running and walking trails, and landscaping designed to encourage relaxation and reflection including water features, shade trees and raised botanical gardens.

 Want more ideas on how to pick your pace and reconnect with nature through this area’s outdoor splendor?
 Go here to learn more about things to do outdoors.